 If you’re searching for what to do with fresh huckleberries, you’ll be glad to know that huckleberries can be enjoyed in a variety of delicious ways.
 You can use fresh wild huckleberries to:

 Here are the best huckleberry dishes in Montana (including several huckleberry recipes that use either fresh or frozen huckleberries).

 Where Can I Buy Huckleberries?

-If you are in a huckleberry-producing state, fresh huckleberries are typically for sale during huckleberry season atThese are also great places to buy frozen huckleberries.
+If you are in a huckleberry-producing state, you will typically find fresh huckleberries for sale in the late summer atBut even then it’s often best to purchase frozen huckleberries.

-If you aren’t in a huckleberry-producing state, you can buy frozen huckleberries here.
+If you aren’t in a huckleberry-producing state, or if you’re visiting the American Northwest outside of huckleberry season, you’ll find frozen huckleberries for sale here.
 But remember, these popular berries are pricey and often cost more than $20.00 per pound when shipped to you.